sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/6-Topological-sorting.md

 Created Wed Jul 17, 2024 at 11:16 AM

 Source: https://youtu.be/eL-KzMXSXXI?si=vt6YhmMje70VjATv
-## DAG
+## #DAG
 DAG means a directed acyclic graph, i.e. a graph with no cycles.

-minor:
+Note:
 - But doesn't this just mean a tree? no, the directions may be messed up (not all are down), compared to a tree.
-- If we ignore the directions would it be a tree.
+- If we ignore the directions, would it be a tree?
 No, since its directed there could be undirected cycles.
 - A tree is a DAG of course.
 But not all DAGs are trees.
+- DAG is applicable to directed graphs only, of course.

 ## Topological sorting
 This is the most important operation on DAGs.